 For acoustic applications, techniques have been investigated which allow recovery of the complete time waveform of each source.
 Approaches which provide an unambiguous solution for spatially-separated sources, such as that described by Choi [4], generally require at least as many microphones as there are possible sources.
-Alternative techniques such as that described by Pardmutter and Para [5] techniques require only one microphone, but detect different components of a sound (such as tonal and non-tonal components) rather than different systellay-separated sources.
-Both these techniques require "training" of the system to converge on an optimal source decomposition, and both involve computing requirements which would algow the vertheless, they offer significant scope for future developments which would algow sparation.
-New return leterahology systems.
-Nevertheless, they offer significant scope for future developments which would allow sparation and actual "listening" to specific component sources, as well as measurement of properties such as the level and time-variation of the signals.
+Alternative techniques such as that described by Pearlmutter and Parra [5] required only one microphone, but detect different composition of a sound (such as tonal and non-tonal components) rather ton of a sound (such as tonal and non-tonal components) rather to than different signaturally-separated sources.
+Both the techniques require "training" of the system to converge on an optimal source decomposition, and both involve comporting requirements which would preclude real-time use with current-technology systems.
+Nevertheless, they offer urent-technology systems.
+Nevertheless, they offer significant scope for future developments which would allow separation and actual "listening" to specific compositions sources, as well as measurement of properties such as the level and time-variation of the sizeals.

 Another approach relies on detecting a "noise signature" for particular sources.
 Some progress has been made in identifying particular types of vehicle in a traffic stream [6,7].
-Variations on these procedures involve simple filtering of a signal to remove a known source such as insects, and detection of the noise signature from, for example, an aircraft in order to exclude this noise from monitoring results.
-These and similar systems however, depend on prior knowledge of the temporal and/or spectral characteristics of all sources to be detected or excluded, and assume that sources of interest will differ significantly from others in these characteristics.
+Variations on these procedures involve simple filtering of a signal to remove a shown source such as insects, and detection of the noise signature from, for example, an aircraft in order to exclude this noise from monitoring results.
+These and similar systems however, depend on prior knowledge of the temporal and/or spectral characteristics of all sources to be detected or excluded, and assume that sources of interest will differ similar four from others in these characteristics.

-A technique developed by the author [8] allows real-time detection of the direction of noiss ources and assessment of the level of those sources, using a three-microphone array.
-The system requires point knowledge of the direction of a source of interest, but this is generally known in environmental noise monitoring.
-Each measurement includes all noise in the pecified range of directions, including any extraneous sources which happen to be in that direction.
-Nevertheless, because the technique can be implemented continuously and in real time, it offers the possibility of significantly improving the specificity of materiaden also monitoring systems.
+A technique developed by the author [8] allows real-time detection of the direction of noise sources and assessment of the level of those sources, using a three-microphone array.
+The system requires prior knowledge of the direction of a source of interest, but this is generally known in environmental noise monitoring.
+Each measurement includes all noise in the specified range of directions, including any extraneous sources which happen to be in that direction.
+Nevertheless, and in real time, it offers the possibility of significantly improving in real time, it offers the possibility of significantly improving the specificity of unattended noise monitoring systems.

 The following section describes the implementation of a large, permanent system for monitoring noise from an opencut coal mine.
-The system incorporates directional monitors, storing of audio signals, and the possibility of obtaining realtime audio and directional information from any monitor, as well as validation using traditional attended and unattended monitoring.
-It is believed to represent the current "state of the art" in environmental noise monitoring, and points toward future directions and possibilities.
+The system incorporates directional monitors, storing of audio signals, and the possibility of obtaining realtine audio and directional information from any monitor, as well as validation using traditional attended and unattended monitoring.
+It is believed to represent the current "state of the art" in environmental noise monitoring, and points toward future directions and nossibilities.